sbgrid/sbgrid.github.io/README.md

 ### SBGrid software for Structural Biology
 SBGrid is a non-profit research computing support organization based at Harvard Medical School in Boston.

-# SBGrid - planned outage - 25 Feb 2017 - 5am to 12pm EST - Network upgrade
+# SBGrid - planned network outage
+## 25 Feb 2017 - 5am to 12pm EST
 SBGrid will be offline for a major network upgrade from 5am to 12pm EST 25 February 2017.
 Services, including license servers, software updates, and email support, will not be available.
 Thanks for your patience.
 We expect to be back online by Noon 25 Feb.
 Email to '@sbgrid.org' addressess will stil be received during the outage.